Reykjavík Index: National level research

 The Index provides national level Index scores of the researched countries which can be compared over time.
 The national scores also allow for comparison between country-level scores as well as the calculation of a G7 average score.

 Dissonance between men and women

 An Index score is provided for women and men, across sectors and at a country level.
 This provides insight into the differences in attitudes of women and men towards equality in leadership.
 This difference is known as the dissonance.

 Differences between age groups

-Reykjavík Index scores are provided for the first time by age groups in the 2020/2021 report.
-This allows for comparison between age groups.
+Reykjavík Index scores allow for comparison between age groups.

-The age groups are split into 18-34, 35-54- and 55-65-year old for all countries.
+The age groups are split into 18–34, 35-54 and 55-65-year old for all countries.
 An average for all age groups is calculated for the G7 group.

+In the 2024 report, young people (age 18-34) in most countries measured held more prejudice than other age groups.

 Sector differences at a country level

 The 23 sectors that the Reykjavík Index for Leadership includes are: